 According to a study by Kaihan Krippindorf, author, speaker, and business strategist, 73% of the most transformative ideas of the last three decades — mobile phones, internet, and email—came from employees working within large organizations.
 So why have so many people and organizations bought into the idea that large companies can’t innovate?

-There’s no denying that there are lots of smart people with great ideas employed at established enterprises.
-We’ve seen plenty of corporations launch expensive innovation labs that fail to yield much beyond great ideas and a fancy facility.
+There’s no denying that there are lots of smart people with great ideas employed at established organizations.
+We’ve seen plenty of large corporations launch expensive innovation labs that fail to yield much beyond great ideas and a fancy facility.